rmm429/SE311-Homework-3/README.txt

 	I expect this will dock my grade, but I can explain what issues I was getting if you would like for clarification.
 	I have included comments in the Controller.java file where this occurred in the Client project.

+	I used Java 13 (Project SDK) while developing both of these projects.

 config.properites:

 	The config.properties file contains all the settings for input and output.